rfly-openha/documents/4_resources/dataset.md

 | No Fault       | 200            | 200            | 84          |
 | Total          | 2566           | 2566           | 497         |

-Note: $\times$ represents this item does not exist in sub-dataset and the number means the amount of corrresponding cases.
+Note: $\times$ represents this item does not exist in sub-dataset and the number means the amount of corresponding cases.

 Motor(1-4) represents the number of failure motors is in range of 1 to 4.